Serving Delmar, Elsmere, Glenmont, North Bethlehem, Selkirk, Slingerlands, and South Bethlehem NY

 In 1956, a small group of people met at the Bethlehem Grange to found the Bethlehem Volunteer Ambulance Service.
 The first ambulance was purchased with 12,000 books of green stamps.
 The ambulance was housed in the Selkirk firehouse and rotated to the Glenmont firehouse and South Bethlehem firehouse on a weekly basis, until moving to the current ambulance building at 1121 Route 9W.
 The ambulance squad grew to have three ambulances and more than forty members.

-The 2000s
+The Early 2000s

 In 2009 the Delmar Rescue Squad was spun off from the Delmar Fire Department and the Delmar Volunteer Ambulance Service was formed.
 The ambulance service and fire department worked closely together, sharing many members and continuing to be co-located in the Delmar Fire Stations.
 The ambulance squad grew to more than fifty members and had four ambulances.
 The Delmar Volunteer Ambulance Service was named the 2012 Agency of the Year for the Hudson-Mohawk Region.

-Today
+2015 - Today

-Being the product of the merger of three different agencies, DBEMS has also demonstrated that proud not-not-for profit agencies can come together as one to create a stronger future.
+Being the product of the merger of three different agencies, DBEMS has also demonstrated that proud not-for-profit agencies can come together as one to create a stronger future.
 Three agencies with great histories are now one proud and successful agency.
-Delmar-Bethlehem EMS was named the 2018 Agency of the Year for the six-county Hudson-Mohawk Region.

 The Delmar Fire Department Paramedics were among the first paramedics in Albany County and in the late 1970s brought advanced life support care to the Town of Bethlehem.